Hampshire knock Notts out of T20 Blast

 Hales struck an early six, but was caught off Dawson for 19 and the home side suffered another setback when Ben Duckett was run out by Fuller's direct hit after swerving to avoid a collision with bowler Scott Currie.

-While Clarke was at the crease, it still seemed like plain sailing for Notts, but when he also fell to Dawson (3-24), it heralded a collapse from 83-3 to 109-9.
+While Clarke was at the crease, it still seemed like relatively plain sailing for Notts, but when he also fell to Dawson (3-24), caught at extra cover, it heralded a collapse from 83-3 to 109-9.

-Dawson and Currie each took two in two balls, like Harrison, earlier in the game, but Matt Carter hit two sixes to take Notts to the brink of victory.
+Dawson and Currie each took two in two balls, like Harrison earlier in the game, but Matt Carter hit two sixes off Chris Wood to take Notts to the brink of victory.

 Rules for a tie meant even two runs would have been enough in the final over to see Notts through, but Paterson was unable to rotate the strike and eventually edged Brad Wheal's fourth delivery to the keeper, leaving Carter on 23 not out.